Route 7/Belmont Ridge Road Interchange

 The Route 7/Route 659 (Belmont Ridge Road) project provides for the design and construction of an interchange at the intersection of Route 7 (Harry Byrd Highway) and Belmont Ridge Road.
 Please check back as the project progresses for updates.

-Construction activity related to the signal work is generally scheduled to occur between the hours of 9:00 a.m. and 3:00 p.m. as conditions permit.
-On or about May 4, 2017, the work will require the signal to be shut down.
-The Loudoun County Sheriff’s Office will be onsite to manage traffic control and notifications while the signal is out of service.
-The shutdown will also occur between 9:00 a.m. and 3:00 p.m.
+Construction activity related to the signal work is scheduled to occur between the hours of 9:00 a.m. to 3:00 p.m. as conditions permit.
+Law enforcement personnel will be on-site to manage traffic control and notifications while the signal is out of service.
+In advance of the traffic shift and signal outage, electronic message boards will be posted to advise the public.

 Loudoun County and the project team appreciate the community’s patience and attention to safety during construction!